Home » Power Plant » Thermal Power Plant: Layout, Working, Elements, Advantages and More

 Types of Fuels Utilized in Thermal Power Plant

-Following are the types of fuels utilised in thermal power plant :
+Following are the types of fuels utilized in thermal power plants:

 1. Natural gas